MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

     - Folder: **Models**
     - Scope: **public**

-7. In **IData** interface, declare a property with following information:
+7. In the **IData** interface, declare a property with the following information:

     - Type: **List&lt;CakeStore&gt;**
     - Name: **CakesList**

-8. Declare a method with following information:
+8. Declare a method with the following information:

     - Return type: **List&lt;CakeStore&gt;**
     - Name: **CakesInitializeData**

-9. Declare a method with following information:
+9. Declare a method with the following information:

     - Return type: **CakeStore**
     - Name: **GetCakeById**